-Consequently, Doing this will get your mobile site within a 2 sec threshold for the user.
-Stopping them clicking off and go elsewhere, such as your competitors.
-Therefore, it is important to optimise your mobile website speed separately to that of your desktop site.
+Consequently, Doing this will get your mobile site within a 2-sec threshold for the user.
+Stopping them from clicking off and go elsewhere, such as your competitors.
+Therefore, it is important to optimize your mobile website speed separately to that of your desktop site.

 3. How Website Speed Affects Traffic & Rankings

 As we have already established, a slow loading page will suffer from low user engagement.
-Anything from increased bounce rates, low average time on page and of course a lack of conversions.
-And as Google (reportedly) takes into account user behavior data as a search ranking factor, this could adversely affect your sites rankings.
-As an example, this would then impact upon your web traffic to the site.
-Should you no longer be within the top 3 of the SERPs.
+Anything from increased bounce rates, low average time on page, and of course a lack of conversions.
+And as Google (reportedly) takes into account user behavior data as a search ranking factor, this could adversely affect your site’s rankings.
+As an example, this would then impact your web traffic to the site.
+Should you no longer be within the top 3 of the SERPs?
 And, even worse, not on page 1 at all.

 4. Slow Pages Kill Conversions